 The easiest effective local anaesthetic technique to use is a line block.
 Lidocaine gives the most rapid onset (5 minutes) and the aim in these cases is to remove the puppies or kittens as soon as possible after induction.
-Local anaesthetic is infused subcutaneously along the midline – illustrated in this video (note - not a caesarean!).
+Local anaesthetic is infused subcutaneously along the midline – illustrated in this video.
 A suitable lidocaine dose is 2-4mg/kg – which could be combined with bupivacaine (1mg/kg of each) for a longer duration of action.
 If you are not comfortable using opioids prior to delivery of the puppies, this is the best option for complete blockade of nociception.

 For the experienced practitioner, placement of an epidural can be accomplished in minutes and provides excellent analgesia.
 Lidocaine (2-4mg/kg) has a rapid onset of action and can be combined with an opioid for a longer duration of effect.
 The use of neuraxial (spinal or epidural) morphine is advocated in people.